-25 years ago, the founding partners at Gatzke Law started out as prosecuting attorneys and appeared as Prosecutors for local municipalities and the State of Wisconsin on thousands of traffic cases, including hundreds of trials.
-For the past 20 years, the attorneys at Gatzke Law have been representing individuals accused of violating traffic laws, including criminal traffic violations, ranging from simple speeding tickets to Vehicular Homicide.
-The experience gained during this time has made Gatzke attorneys among Wisconsin’s most qualified traffic defense attorneys.
+For the past 10 years, our attorneys have been representing individuals accused of violating traffic laws, including criminal traffic violations, ranging from simple speeding tickets to Vehicular Homicide.
+The experience gained during this time has made our attorneys among Wisconsin’s most qualified traffic defense attorneys.

 HERE’S WHAT YOU SHOULD DO